Kenmore Washing Machine Problems: 7 Common Issues (Must Read)

 There are two bearings in the washing machine, one in the middle of the outer tub and the other inside the rear drum.

-If any of these bearings fail, the washer will make excessive noise or leak from the bottom.
+If any of these bearings fail, the Washing Machine will make excessive noise or leak from the bottom.

-It could also be because you put the washer near another appliance which causes it to rattle every time it runs.
+It could also be because you put the Washing Machine near another appliance which causes it to rattle every time it runs.

 You may have placed the device on an uneven surface.